-- Their willingness to consider you for another purchase.
-Lee Resources has discovered that 91% of unhappy customers will not willingly do business with a company again.
-But companies which deliver a successful customer experience will be rewarded; Harvard Business Review reports that 80% of satisfied customers have no intention of leaving a company which they currently do business with.
+Studies have proven that 91% of unhappy customers are not willing to do business with the company again.
+But companies which deliver a successful customer experience will be rewarded.
+Harvard Business Review reports that 80% of satisfied customers have no intention of leaving a company which they currently do business with.

-American Express reports that 3 in 5 American consumers (59%) would be all too willing to switch to another brand if it could provide a better experience.
-And Genesys reports that customers are far less likely to defect when they experience better customer support, typically defined as the ability to provide competent assistance (according to 78% of customers) and the ability to personalize that assistance (according to 38% of customers).
+American Express reports that 3 in 5 American consumers (59%) would switch to another brand if it could provide a better experience.
+And Genesys reports that customers are far less likely to leave you when they experience a better customer support, typically defined as the ability to provide efficient assistance (according to 78% of customers) and make it personalised (according to 38% of customers).

-And how do you know which aspects of your customer experience customers value most?
+And how do you know which aspects of your customer experience customers value the most?
 What exactly do you need to do to improve that experience for each customer?

 - What customers think about new or existing product and service ideas.